vuejs/rfcs/active-rfcs/0005-replace-v-bind-sync-with-v-model-argument.md

 ## Drawbacks

-Beyond the inevitable pains with any breaking change, I think the pain for this syntax would be relatively minimal - partly because the `.sync` modifier is not as widely used a feature and also due to the potential easy of migrating users (see addoption strategy below).
+Beyond the inevitable pains with any breaking change, I think the pain for this syntax would be relatively minimal - partly because the `.sync` modifier is not as widely used a feature and also due to the potential easy of migrating users (see adoption strategy below).

 ## Adoption strategy